-The good news is that these benefits will almost always be protected from creditors.
 However, there are rare cases in which disability payments will be classified as assets that are part of your bankruptcy estate — making them subject to claims from your creditors.
 This largely depends on whether you file for Chapter 7 or Chapter 13 bankruptcy, the source of your benefits, and whether those benefits come in the form of a lump sum or ongoing payments.

 How SSD benefits will be handled in bankruptcy depends on the chapter being filed.